-Throughout my career I have been interested in several broad comparative themes in the history of religion, including scholasticism, sexuality, and dreams.
-My more theoretical work has interrogated some of the basic categories of the field—identity, philosophy, theology, and comparison.
+Throughout my career I have been interested in several broad topics in the history of religion, including monasticism, scholasticism, sexuality, and more recently dreams.
+My more theoretical work has interrogated some of the basic categories of the field, including identity, philosophy, theology, and comparison.
 Over the past decade, though, my work has focused more on the close reading of classical Indian and Tibetan Buddhist texts.
 I have always been interested in Tibetan Buddhist doctrinal literature, especially polemics, but I have also worked on ritual, historiographical, and hagiographical texts.
-More recently. my longstanding interests in gender and sexuality have resulted in a book, Sexuality in Classical South Asian Buddhism (Wisdom Publications, 2017).
+My longstanding interests in gender and sexuality resulted in a book, Sexuality in Classical South Asian Buddhism (Wisdom Publications, 2017).
 I have also published a translation of Mipam’s Treatise on Royal Ethics (Rgyal po’i lugs kyi bstan bcos), The Just King (Snow Lion, 2017), a work of Buddhist political theory.

-My latest project focused on Sera, one of the largest and most important monasteries in the Tibetan world.
-I lived and studied at Sera (the diaspora Sera in Karnataka, India) from 1980 until 1985, and have been collecting materials for this project for more than three decades.
+My latest book focuses on Sera, one of the largest and most important monasteries in the Tibetan world.
+I lived and studied at Sera (the diaspora Sera in Karnataka, India) from 1980 until 1985, and collected materials for this project for more than three decades.
 Some of my findings have been published on my Sera Project website (www.seramonastery.org), hosted by the Tibetan and Himalayan Library.
-The new, book-length study of Sera, co-authored with Dr. Penpa Dorjee of the Central University of Tibetan Studies in Sarnath, India, draws on this earlier research, but it also contains a wholly new narrative history of the monastery from its founding in 1419 until the present day.
+The new, book-length study of Sera (Sera Monastery, Wisdom Publications, 2019), co-authored with Dr. Penpa Dorjee of the Central University of Tibetan Studies in Sarnath, India, draws on this earlier research, but it also contains a new narrative history of the monastery from its founding in 1419 until the present day.
 This research was funded by a Guggenheim Fellowship and by an ACLS/Ho Collaborative Research Fellowship.

-The graduate students I supervise work on a wide variety of projects in Tibet and the Himalayan Buddhism using methodological lenses as diverse philosophy, intellectual history, and ethnography.
+The graduate students I have supervised have worked on a wide variety of research projects in Tibet and the Himalayan Buddhism using methodological lenses as diverse philosophy, intellectual history, and ethnography.

 - Sera Monastery (2019), with Penpa Dorjee